-An independent housing needs assessment was undertaken by AECOM to gain a critical understanding of local housing requirements.
+An independent Housing Needs Assessment (HNA) was undertaken by AECOM to gain a critical understanding of local housing requirements.
 This identified a need for smaller properties aimed at first time buyers or people wishing to downsize / rightsize.
-The full report is included as an appendix to the NDP.
+The full report is included as an appendix to the Neighbourhood Development Plan (NDP).

 Like many areas Wickersley has an ageing population.
 It is important people's homes are able to meet their needs both now and in the future.
-Some of the more traditional housing stock is not suitable to retrofit or adapt to meet people's changing needs, so it is important that new homes in Wickersley are built to Lifetime Homes standards to ensure these adaptations are either built from the start or are easy to retrofit.
+Some of the more traditional housing stock is not suitable to retrofit or adapt to meet people's changing needs, so it is important that new homes in Wickersley are built to accessible homes standards to ensure these adaptations are either built from the start or are easy to retrofit.